-No change was made to our pension plan in 2014 as it was well positioned relative to market.
+No change was made to our pension plan in 2015 as it was well positioned relative to market.

-With the exception of Mr. S.A.
-Vanaselja, all NEOs participate in the Defined Contribution (DC) pension plan, which has been the only pension plan available to employees hired since 2004.
-Mr. S.A.
-Vanaselja, who was hired prior to 2004, participates in Bell Canada's Defined Benefit (DB) pension plan.
+With the exception of Mr. Vanaselja, our former CFO, all NEOs participate in the Defined Contribution (DC) pension plan, which has been the only pension plan available to employees hired since 2004.
+Mr. Vanaselja, who was hired prior to 2004, participated in Bell Canada's Defined Benefit (DB) pension plan.

-All our NEOs are eligible for supplementary retirement arrangements, except for Mr. Little, who will become eligible in November 2015.
-The pension benefits provided to our NEOs are described under Compensation of Our Named Executive Officers - Pension arrangements.
+All our NEOs are eligible for supplementary retirement arrangements.
+The pension benefits provided to our NEOs are described under section 11.4 entitled Pension arrangements.

-BENEFITS AND PEROUISITES
+BENEFITS AND PERQUISITES